octobercms/test-plugin/readme.md

 ## Tests that need attention

-- There is a conflict between proxy fields and relation fields, see Alt Phone.

 - When an AJAX error occurs inside a popup, the stripe indicator sticks around.

 - An attach relation cannot be made required, even with an image it shows unpopulated.